Skip to content

 Tool Attachment

-Tools are attached when the agent is built:
+Tools are attached when the agent is built. build_agent returns a DynAgent enum and dispatches on the configured provider string:

 rust